AlSharji0/NN-from-scratch/README.md

 Building a NN from scratch, limited to using numpy and matplotlib.
-In order to obtain a deeper understanding of how NNs work.